← Back to Blog

 For branded marketing campaigns, URL-type QR codes are almost always the right choice.
 They allow you to:

-Other types (vCard, WiFi, email) encode data directly and can’t be tracked, making them less suitable for branded campaigns where you want to measure performance.
+Other types (vCard, WiFi, email) encode data directly and can’t be tracked, so they’re less suitable for branded campaigns where you want to measure performance.

 Step 2: Enter Your Destination URL